kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 The results of the U-Net are reproducible.
-The GC-DCNN lacks exact reproducibility because the pyramid pooling module (PPM) uses the pytorch function `F.interpolate` which is not numerically stable (as in pytroch version 3.8.5).
+The GC-DCNN lacks exact reproducibility because the pyramid pooling module (PPM) uses the pytorch function `F.interpolate` which is not numerically stable (as in pytorch version 3.8.5).
 As a result we evaluated how much the validation accuracy varies, by running 10 runs of the GC-DCNN baseline using the "experiments dataset".

 - min validation accuracy: 0.9724 (removed one outlier with validation accuracy of 0.9715)